 Cold-pressed, completely free of any synthetic ingredients, and tested for purity, this option is extremely high-grade, yet super affordable.
 FYI, any citrus oil can make your skin more sun-sensitive, so be sure to be extra diligent about SPF when using one.

 You probably think of lavender essential oil as it pertains to its well-known, relaxing aromatherapeutic benefits, but it’s also a good topical option, falling into the same category as tea tree oil since it to can be applied directly onto the skin.
 Just like it can soothe your mind, it can do the same thing for your skin, a good pick for helping to calm minor irritations.

 This convenient roll-on blends lavender essential oil with a hydrating coconut oil base (which also has antibacterial benefits), a choice pick to keep on hand and use for stressed-out skin.

 Fun fact: Of all the (many) oils out there, jojoba is the one that most closely mimics the oil naturally found in our skin.
 What does that mean, exactly?
 Well, it absorbs instantly, won’t clog pores, and offers a laundry list of benefits, think deep hydration, wound healing, and tons o’ antioxidant protection.

-This brand sources their oil from a unique species of the jojoba plant grown in Australia that’s even more nutrient-rich than many of the other jojoba plants out there.
+This brand sources its oil from a unique species of the jojoba plant grown in Australia that’s even more nutrient-rich than many of the other jojoba plants out there.
 In other words, you get even more of those good-for-your-skin effects.
-(This particular product is even proven to deliver up to eight hours of moisture.)
+(According to the brand, this particular product is even proven to deliver up to eight hours of moisture.)